Sunita Williams: Military career

 In December 1995, she went back to the Naval Test Pilot School as an instructor in the Rotary Wing Department and as the school's Safety Officer.
 There she flew the UH-60, OH-6, and the OH-58.
 She was then assigned to as the Aircraft Handler and the Assistant Air Boss.
 Williams was deployed on Saipan in June 1998 when she was selected by NASA for the astronaut program.
 She has logged more than 3,000 flight hours in more than 30 aircraft types.
-Williams retired from the Navy in 2017.
+Williams retired from the Navy as a captain in 2017.